medaliabs/weather-effects-on-Ironman-triathlon-performance/README.md

 ## Overview

-This repository contains my Master's project analyzing the relationship between various weather parameters and triathlon race performance.
-The study examines how factors such as temperature, humidity, wind speed, and other meteorological conditions affect athlete performance in endurance sports.
+This repository contains a study analyzing the relationship between various weather parameters and triathlon race performance.
+The study examines how factors such as elevation, temperature, humidity, wind speed, and other meteorological conditions affect athlete performance in endurance sports.

 ## Project Structure